[an error occurred while processing this directive]

 downed peer and makes the tunnel available for data traffic.

-The interval option allows adjusting how long to wait for traffic from peer before
+interval option allows adjusting how long to wait for traffic from peer before

 sending R-U-THERE messages.
 Default is 10 seconds.

-The threshold option allows adjusting the number of consecutive unsuccessful responses
+threshold option allows adjusting the number of consecutive unsuccessful responses

 from R-U-THERE messages before VPN is declared down.
 Default is 5 transmissions.